3snowp7im/GammaRec/README.md

 ## Lossless encoding

-GammaRec supports lossless encoding for both audio and video.
+GammaRec supports lossless encoding for both video and audio.

 To enable lossless video encoding, open the encoding options dialog and set the `Target` to `quality` and the `Quantizer` to `0`.
 You do not need to specify a